elasticsoftwarefoundation/elasticactors/README.md

 ea.metrics.micrometer.[component_name].prefix="ea"

 # Optional custom tags for a given component.
+# Keep in mind that all meters created by Elastic Actors will contain at least the following tags:
+#   - elastic.actors.generated: true
+#   - elastic.actors.node.id: [the node's ID]
+#   - elastic.actors.cluster.name: [the cluster's name]
 # Can be repeated multiple times for a given component in order to add multiple tags.
 ea.metrics.micrometer.[component_name].tags.[tag_name]=[tag_value]

+# Toggles exporting the message delivery times for a given component.
+# These are a rough estimate of the time it took from the message being created until it
+# arrived at the receiving actor, in milliseconds.
+# Currently, this only applies to the "actorExecutor" component.
+# Default: false
+ea.metrics.micrometer.[component_name].measureDeliveryTimes=false

+# Toggles adding the message wrapper types as tags for a given component.
+# Adds the current message's wrapper as the tag "elastic.actors.message.wrapper".
+# Currently, this only applies to the "actorExecutor" component.
+# Default: false
+ea.metrics.micrometer.[component_name].tagMessageWrapperTypes=false

+# Allows detailed tagging for the specified actor type for a given component.
+# Adds the receiver type as the tag "elastic.actors.actor.type".
+# Currently, this only applies to the "actorExecutor" component.
+# This might cause some additional overhead, so use this option with caution.
+ea.metrics.micrometer.[component_name].detailed.actors.[class_name]=true

+# Allows detailed tagging for the specified message types for a given component.
+# This requires the type of the receiver actor to be present in the list of actors allowed for
+# detailed tagging.
+# Adds the receiver type as the tag "elastic.actors.message.type".
+# Currently, this only applies to the "actorExecutor" component.
+# In order to enable this for all messages, use "all" instead of the class name.
+# This might cause some additional overhead, so use this option with caution.
+ea.metrics.micrometer.[component_name].detailed.messages.[class_name]=true
 ```

 Additionally, customization of tags is supported by providing a bean of type `MeterTagCustomizer`